 "And there was others too," the old woman went on.
-"Things that shoved thing.
+"Things that shoved dirt in piles and everything.
 This would have been, oh, fifteen years ago now.
 Never thought I'd see one."

 "You mean the highways were made?" said Grimma.
 The Cat was covered with young nomes now.
 She could see Dorcas in the back of the cab, explaining what various levers did.